 Components fail for one of four reasons: abuse, improper design, improper material selection, improper processing.
-Usually two reasons can be quickly eliminated, which helps to define the optimal testing sequence to properly answer the failure question.
-A metallurgist and a mechanical engineer represent a strong team to assess mode of failure.
-Causes of failure include: over stressed, excessive brittleness, corrosion, stress corrosion cracking (SCC), fatigue, design error, material quality, cold temperatures, hot temperatures, quality of water contacting the material, etc.
+The abuse could be accidental, negligent, or intentional.
+Usually two reasons can be quickly eliminated, which helps to limit and define the hypotheses to test and thus properly answer the failure question.
+A metallurgical/materials engineer and a mechanical engineer together are a strong team to assess mode of failure.
+Possible causes of failure seem limitless, but are typically over-stress, excessive brittleness, corrosion, stress corrosion cracking (SCC), fatigue, design error, material quality, cold temperatures, hot temperatures, quality of water contacting the material, etc.